-A slender, upright shrub forming thickets by spreading roods, or a small tree.
+Sandbar willow is a slender, upright shrub forming thickets by spreading roots, or a small tree.

-Leaves simple, alternate, very narrow, 2–6 inches long, about ¼ inch wide, thin, with scattered and unevenly spaced, gland-tipped small teeth, only 3–12 to an inch; tip pointed.
-Leaf stalk 1/8 inch or less, hairy.
-Young leaves silky hairy beneath.
+Leaves are simple, alternate, very narrow, 2–6 inches long, about ¼ inch wide, thin, with scattered and unevenly spaced, gland-tipped small teeth, only 3–12 to an inch; tip pointed.
+Leaf stalk ⅛ inch or less, hairy.
+Young leaves silky-hairy beneath.

 Flowers May–June, flowering after leaves develop, male and female flowers in separate catkins in axils on twigs, borne on separate plants.